-According to NCBI, however, research concluded that restricting to less than 50g carbs/day is unnecessary though more studies would are needed to delineate the minimum levels of ketosis and appropriate level of carb restriction.
+According to a review articles on NCBI, however, the researchers concluded that restricting to less than 50g carbs/day is unnecessary though more studies are needed to delineate the minimum levels of ketosis and appropriate level of carb restriction.

 Is Ketosis Healthy?

 Some dieters claim they improve overall health and wellness.
-There are people stating that they experience appetite suppression.
+People are stating that they experience appetite suppression.
 However, the research doesn’t fully support the claims, NCBI states.

-It seems counter intuitive however as complex carbs are more filling than fats, given an equal serving size.
-For example 100 calories is roughly 25 strawberries or an entire 16oz pack of spinach, vs less than 1 tbsp of olive oil.
+It seems counter-intuitive, however, as complex carbs are more filling than fats, given equal serving size.
+For example, 100 calories are roughly 25 strawberries or an entire 16oz pack of spinach, vs. less than 1 tbsp of olive oil.

-Increasing portion of fat to take up the same amount of space as 25 strawberries or a bag of spinach would be associated with a huge increase in calories, which would like mean weight gain.
+Increasing the portion of fat to take up the same amount of space as 25 strawberries or a bag of spinach would be associated with a considerable increase in calories, which would like mean weight gain.